-The Accounts comprise the financial results of the company for the year to 30 September 2020.
+The Accounts comprise the financial results of the company for the year to 30 September 2021.
 The accounts are presented in pounds sterling, as this is the functional currency of the Company.
-The accounts were authorised for issue in accordance with a resolution of the directors on 28 January 2021.
+The accounts were authorised for issue in accordance with a resolution of the Directors on 28 January 2022.
 All values are rounded to the nearest thousand pounds (£'000) except where indicated.

-The accounts have been prepared in accordance with International Financial Reporting Standards in conformity with the Companies Act 2006.
+The accounts have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.

-Where presentational guidance set out in the Statement of Recommended Practice (SORP) for Investment Trusts issued by the Association of Investment Companies (AIC) in October 2019 is consistent with the requirements of IFRS in conformity with the Companies Act 2006, the directors have sought to prepare the financial statements on a basis compliant with the recommendations of the SORP.
+Where presentational guidance set out in the Statement of Recommended Practice ("SORP") for Investment Trusts issued by the Association of Investment Companies ("AIC") in October 2019 is consistent with the requirements of international accounting standards in conformity with the Companies Act 2006, the Directors have sought to prepare the financial statements on a basis compliant with the recommendations of the SORP.